cksystemsteaching/selfie/manuscript/acknowledgements.md

 Disclaimer:

 This is work in progress.
-Only three chapters are done and a fourth getting ready by mid 2017.
+Only three chapters are done.
 Others exist in draft form but will take more time to be done.
 Also, even existing chapters may change, see the git history for details.